 Best MLB Walks Matchups — Thursday, June 25, 2026

-Geraldo Perdomo (AZ) tops the board at 100, facing RHP Michael McGreevy.
-The lefty is working counts at .157 BB/PA against righties this year — and .283 over the last two weeks, an elite bat that turns into a walk in about 16% of his trips.
-And Michael McGreevy has been tough to walk against righties lately — .067 walks per batter faced.
+Nick Kurtz (ATH) tops the board at 100, facing RHP Landen Roupp.
+The lefty is working counts at .234 BB/PA against righties this year — and .222 over the last two weeks, an elite bat that turns into a walk in about 17% of his trips.
+And Landen Roupp has been around league average against righties lately — .087 walks per batter faced.
 The bullpen behind him is roughly average to that side.
 He's hitting in a spot worth about 4.5 trips, so the volume's there.
-No real history against Michael McGreevy.
-It all sets up in a neutral park, though the weather fights it.
+He's just .000 in 2 career PA against Landen Roupp, but that's a tiny sample and the matchup says regression.
+It all sets up in a neutral park.

 The rest of the top of the board